1 Helpful / 0 Not

 -$5 to play.

 Other Thoughts: I was stunned by the natural beauty of the course and the rustic feel.
 So little has been done to the land, I felt close to nature while playing.
 If fairies exist anywhere in this world, they live in the woods at The Highlands of Conway.
 Small signs helped me enjoy the scenery, but they were good enough that I never got lost.
 A couple holes are a bit too challenging to the point where they feel unfair.
 This includes 17, which doesn't have a clear line and the pin is on a rock on a ledge.
 It's beautiful, but this should be a par 4 and it'd be nice if a tree or two was taken out.
 I got a good workout walking the course and I got to put my control game to the test.
 There are lots of shots that bend right, which challenged me as a RHBH thrower.
 I enjoyed this aspect.
 And there were some shots too that went left.
 I genuinely enjoyed my experience and I think this course is worth visiting and paying for.
 My biggest complaints are the bumpy natural tees and a couple holes being too challenging/unfair.
-Fix these and the course deserves 4 discs in my book.
+Fix these and the course deserves 4 discs in my book (I'd give it a 3.75 now if I could).
 Glad to know I have this great course just 30 minutes from my home.

 1 of 1 people found this review helpful.